Skip to Main Content

 • Successful actions taken that lead to further engagement

-Takeaway: Fine-tune your process by scheduling a recurring meeting with your team so you can go over what’s working and what needs improvements.
+Takeaway: Fine-tune your process by scheduling a recurring meeting with your team so you can go over what’s working and what needs improvement.

 Section 3

-Connecting with Donors at Every Stage of Moves & Donor Management
+Connecting with Donors at Every Stage of Moves Management

 Developing targeted communication strategies for each level of your donor pipeline is the foundation of a successful moves or donor engagement program.
 Encourage your donors to move to the next level with these tips.